Compliance and monitoring

 The climatic conditions in the area influence every aspect of this report.
 The climate determines the volume of water available for irrigation, the volume of water used for irrigation, the volume of water discharged from the area and the rate of evaporation.

-In 2018/19 the highest water use by crop type was winter crops (33% of the water delivered), followed by annual pasture (24% of the water delivered) and summer crop (20% of the water delivered).
-Compared to 2017/18, where rice was the highest water use by crop type (40% of the water delivered) followed by annual pasture (21% of the water delivered) and winter cereals (17% of the water delivered).
-This is a reflection of the seasonal conditions experienced, especially in relation to the zero allocation for general security water in 2018/19.
+In 2019/20 the highest water use by crop type was winter crops (35% of the water delivered), followed by annual pasture (26% of the water delivered) and horticulture (15% of the water delivered).
+Compared to 2018/19, where winter crops were the highest water use by crop type (33% of the water delivered) followed by annual pasture (24% of the water delivered) and summer crops (20% of the water delivered).
+This is a reflection of the seasonal conditions experienced, especially in relation to the low allocation for general security water.
+Interestingly, the volume of water used on horticulture (12,752ML) in 2019/20 was similar to the previous year (15,432ML in 2018/19).

 Previous annual compliance reports